 Every Thursday night in Vegueta, the scent of mojo and mariscos fills the air and hungry patrons – both locals and guiris alike – fill every bar, terrace and square inch of sidewalk.
 It’s the weekly Ruta del Pincho aka Tapas Thursday in the historic center, where friends gather together to share a bucket (or 10) of botellínes and sample the countless pinchos on offer.

 The weekly event centers around Calle Mendizábal & Calle Pelota.
 Early birds start trickling in around 8:00pm, but the real ambiance starts after 9:00.
-Though the event technically only lasts from 8:00-10:00, bars keep serving pinchos until they run out, and the real ambiance continues for hours to come.
+Though the event technically only lasts from 8:00-10:00, bars keep serving pinchos until they run out, and the good vibes last for hours to come.

 The crowd is mostly 20 – 30 somethings and is especially popular with the universitarios, which probably has a lot to do with the prices.
 On Calle Mendizábal, a bucket of botellínes (small beer bottles) will cost you about €5 for 5 (€1 each) and a tapa or pincho will set you back around €1.50.
 Bars on Calle Pelota tend to charge just a bit more.
 Basically 15 bucks later you’ll be well fed and maybe even a little tipsy.